wijnandb/documentation/docs/roles/parent/view_portfolio.md

 nav_order: 6
 ---

-This will probably be skipped in the first (new) version, since the Portfolio isn't at a level
+This will probably be skipped in the first (new) version, since the Portfolio isn't at a level thta's good enough.